Republican Democracy – The Mirage!?

 Universal Suffrage

-In India, universal suffrage in 1950 started from the the very first election in sovereign India.
+In India, universal suffrage in 1950 started from the very first election in sovereign India.

 Universal suffrage came to the USA, Britain, France, Belgium, Canada, Australia after a long struggle.
 The USA had to pass the Nineteenth Amendment in 1920; Italy in 1945; Canada in 1940; France gave women the right to vote in 1945; Switzerland in 1971 gave its women the right to vote in all elections.
 These “advanced” countries, gave women the right to vote after a long struggle.
 India’s respect for its female citizenry is best demonstrated by universal adult franchise from the very first day – without any feminist activism.